ClinicalTrialsTeam/ctfrontier/cdk/README.md

 ### Delete the stack

 Run `ctf stack-delete` to delete the stack.
-This will delete all associated resources including the ones that AWS creates for bootstrapping.
+This will delete all associated resources including the ones that AWS creates for bootstrapping for this project (marked with qualfier) and the ECR repositories created to store our docker images.

 ### Edit the config